-Liabardo successfully managed and expanded the territory of the Patriarch Poppo, he was eventually rewarded with the castle of Mels near Udine.
+Liabardo successfully managed and expanded the territory of the Patriarch Poppo for which he was eventually rewarded the castle of Mels near Udine.
 Liabordo Waldsee now Visconte (Count) of Mels and his descendants expanded and advanced in the following 250 years through rough times of prolonged struggles for land and power between rich lords and large powers such as the Republic of Venice.
 In 1305 Wilhelm von Mels was given permission to build what one could call the "Stammschloß" namely the Family castle Colloredo di Montalbano which is partly still standing even after a devastating earthquake in 1976.
-There is a very ambitious rebuilding and renovation program by the commune of Colloredo to rebuild the castle.
+Thankfully there is a very ambitious rebuilding and renovation program by the commune of Colloredo.

 The noble family Waldsee (in another notation also Wallsee or Walsee) played an important role until the end of the 15th century not only in their home territory of Baden, but also in Austria.
 The linage died out with Barbara von Schaumburg, born Waldsee in 1493.

 The Three sons of Wilhelm von Mels make up for the three lineages of the Colloredo family: